grega913/cohort_202409/readme.md

 #### Deploy to google's Artifact Registry

-check if you are in the right project - ai01 in my case -

-gcloud projects list
+check if you are in the right project - ai01 in my case - gcloud projects list make sure repo exist in specified location on gcloud

 1. docker build -t cohort_202409 .
 2. docker tag cohort_202409 europe-west1-docker.pkg.dev/ai01-51d16/cohort/cohort_202409:latest